Inbound Marketing KPIs Come Third

 The first two stages of inbound marketing

-Before establishing your best inbound marketing KPIs, I recommend delving into two perhaps less-exciting realms:
+Before establishing your best inbound marketing KPIs, spend time on two less?flashy foundations:

 1. Assessing resources and capacity